pawsey-kbuckley/docs-csm/install/prepare_site_init.md

     > **`IMPORTANT`** The CA may not be modified after install.

-1. To federate Keycloak with an upstream LDAP:
+1. Federate Keycloak with an upstream LDAP server.

-    1. Set environment variables for LDAP and PORT
+    1. Set environment variables for `LDAP` and `PORT`.

        In the example below, the LDAP server has the hostname `dcldap2.us.cray.com` and is using the port 636.

        ```bash
        linux# export LDAP=dcldap2.us.cray.com
-       linux# export PORT=636
+       linux# PORT=636
        ```

     1. If LDAP requires TLS (recommended), update the `cray-keycloak` sealed